 Coming to terms with the fact that a doctor or hospital has been negligent in their treatment of you is often hard to deal with.

 Bringing a claim against the NHS, a GP or a private doctor can be a difficult decision for people and there is a misapprehension in the press that such claims are brought by those looking for a cash bonus.
-In fact, the purpose of a clinical or medical negligence claim is to try and put you in the position you would have been in had the negligence never happened, to the extent that compensation and any resulting treatment is able to do so.
+In fact, the purpose of a medical negligence claim is to try and put you in the position you would have been in had the negligence never happened, to the extent that compensation and any resulting treatment is able to do so.
 Very often, when people have suffered at the hands of negligence, they need support in order to rehabilitate themselves and provide for their family or to pay the bills and mortgage when they are unable to work.
 It is every person’s right to have treatment on a private basis rather than rely on NHS provided treatment if they have suffered at the hands of negligence.
-At Barlow Robbins, we have specialist medical negligence solicitors who are accredited with the Association of Personal Injury Lawyers.
+At Moore Barlow, we have specialist medical negligence solicitors who are accredited with the Association of Personal Injury Lawyers.
 We are experienced in sensitively managing these types of claims and at helping you as much as possible to get your life back together.

-The clinical negligence claims process:
+The medical negligence claims process:

 - Obtain your medical records